gabrieldansereau/betadiversity-hotspots/doc/committee-doc.md

-First, the example of the Yellow Warbler (*Setophaga petechia*), one of the most observed species, showed that the single-species models predicted a broad distribution covering poorly sampled areas, with notable patches of absence across the continent ([@fig:sp_raw;
-@fig:sp_sdm]).
-Likewise, species richness, defined as the number of species present per site, showed a clear latitude gradient, with the poorest sites to the North and the richest to the South ([@fig:richness_raw;
+First, the example of the Yellow Warbler (*Setophaga petechia*), one of the most observed species, showed that the single-species models predicted a broad distribution covering poorly sampled areas, with notable patches of absence across the continent (@fig:singlesp).
+Likewise, species richness, defined as the number of species present per site, showed a clear latitude gradient, with the poorest sites to the North and the richest to the South (@fig:richness).
-@fig:richness_sdm]).
 A form of altitude gradient could also be observed, with the Rockies and other mountains well delimited by their lower values.
 In both cases, the results make intuitive sense and highlight the models ability to predict species presence despite poor or no sampling.